-Victoria University of Wellington has 14 halls with single room, twin-share, shared apartments, catered and self-catered options.
+Our halls have single room, twin-share, shared apartments, catered, and self-catered options.

 Most halls are within walking of the three city University campuses.
 They allow calling cards for national, international and cell phone calls.
 Halls have very limited or no parking facilities available.